about stefano

 muss.jpg

-Maestro Flavoni has been described by harpsichordist Davitt Moroney as someone who “digests all new sounds he has heard and turns them into something different, something that is uniquely Stefano Flavoni and is stamped by a kind of hallmark of musical intensity.”
+Flavoni has been described by harpsichordist Davitt Moroney as someone who “digests all new sounds he has heard and turns them into something different, something that is uniquely Stefano Flavoni and is stamped by a kind of hallmark of musical intensity.”

 He has made strides in the field of contemporary music, including having served as Music Director of the critically-acclaimed “Abraham in Flames”, a 2019 opera by Niloufar Talebi and Aleksandra Vrebalov featuring the Young Women’s Choral Project of San Francisco and alumni of the San Francisco Opera Merola Program.
-He also recently served as assistant conductor on a new production of John Adams’ El Niño with the American Modern Opera Company, featuring Julia Bullock, Anthony Roth Costanzo, Davóne Tines, Rachael Wilson, and musicians of the Metropolitan Opera orchestra.
+He also served as associate conductor on a new production of John Adams’ El Niño with the American Modern Opera Company, featuring Julia Bullock, Anthony Roth Costanzo, Davóne Tines, Rachael Wilson, and musicians of the Metropolitan Opera orchestra.

 He attended the University of California, Berkeley as a Regents and Chancellor's Scholar on full academic scholarship, studying conducting under David Milnes and Marika Kuzma, composition under Franck Bedrossian, and musicology under Richard Taruskin.
 While at Berkeley, he served as music director of the UC Berkeley Opera Ensemble, performing numerous scenes concerts, as well as a production of Purcell's Dido and Aeneas, which won the 2015 Eisner Prize in the Arts.